unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/6/67/Intensity_image_with_gradient_images.png">
 (image courtesy to [wiki](https://upload.wikimedia.org/wikipedia/commons/6/67/Intensity_image_with_gradient_images.png))

 On the left, an intensity image of a cat.
-In the center, a gradient image in the x direction measuring horizontal change in intensity.
-On the right, a gradient image in the y direction measuring vertical change in intensity.
+In the center, a gradient image in the x-direction measuring a horizontal change in intensity.
+On the right, a gradient image in the y-direction measuring a vertical change in intensity.

 * **Apply non-maximum suppression**: to get rid of spurious response to edge detection.
-So, after getting gradient magnitude and direction, a full scan of image is done to remove any unwanted pixels which may not constitute the edge.
-For this, at every pixel, pixel is checked if it is a local maximum in its neighborhood in the direction of gradient.
+So, after getting gradient magnitude and direction, a full scan of an image is done to remove any unwanted pixels which may not constitute the edge.
+For this, at every pixel, a pixel is checked if it is a local maximum in its neighborhood in the direction of the gradient.

 * **Apply double threshold**: to determine potential edges.

 * **Track edge by hysteresis**: Finalize the detection of edges by suppressing all the other edges that are weak and not connected to strong edges.
 For this, we need two threshold values, *minVal* and *maxVal*.
 Any edges with intensity gradient more than *maxVal* are sure to be edges and those below *minVal* are sure to be non-edges, so discarded.
-Those who lie between these two thresholds are classified edges or non-edges based on their connectivity.
+Those who lie between these two thresholds are classified as edges or non-edges based on their connectivity.

 ---